Case Study

 Users can now edit specific components independently, understand their progress clearly, receive immediate contextual feedback and move through the editor in the order that makes sense for their goal.

-Separate inconsistent flows
+Separate flows

 Modular by design